msft-mirror-aosp/platform.external.toolchain-utils/llvm_tools/README.md

 ### `bisect_clang_crashes.py`

-This script downloads clang crash diagnoses from gs://chrome-toolchain-artifacts/clang-crash-diagnoses and send them to 4c for bisectiton.
+This script downloads clang crash diagnoses from gs://chromeos-toolchain-artifacts/clang-crash-diagnoses and send them to 4c for bisection.

 Usage example: